 Drængr and his men are mortally wounded, and enough of the dark ritual has happened so that if any of the men die, they will return to life as wights within a day.
-If the men receive aid, make a final death save (DC 10, no modifiers) to see if they survive.
-Or, the GM may allow a DC 15 Wis (Medicine or Wound-Wise) check to save a doomed man.
+If the men receive aid, they have only a 40% chance of surviving.
 Those that perish are best burned!

 If Drængr or any of his men survive the ordeal, they are psychologically scarred, haunted by nightmares for the rest of their days.
 He believes that his treasure was cursed, for what else could have brought him to this evil inlet?
 He gives all that is left to the PCs; he wants nothing to do with it anymore.